rust-lang/rust-forge/src/release/rollups.md

 approve a PR and mark as a rollup, `@bors rollup` to mark a previously approved PR, `@bors rollup-` to un-mark as a rollup).
 'Performing a Rollup' then means collecting these changes into one PR and merging them all at once.
-The rollup command accepts three values `always`, `maybe`, and `never`. `@bors rollup` is equivalent to `rollup=always` (which will indicate that a PR should always be included in a rollup), and `@bors rollup-` is equivalent to `@bors rollup=maybe` which is used to indicate that someone should try rollup the PR. `rollup=never` indicates that a PR should never be included in a rollup, this should generally only be used for PRs which are large additions or changes which could cause breakage or large perf changes.
+The rollup command accepts four values `always`, `maybe`, `iffy`, and `never`.
+See [the Rollups section] of the review policies for guidance on what these different statuses mean.

 You can see the list of rollup PRs on Rust's [Homu queue], they are listed at the bottom of the 'approved' queue with a priority of 'rollup' meaning